 Recruiting employees who are the right fit for your company is easier said than done – so it is not surprising that the use of psychometric testing to screen job applications is on the increase, even for non-client facing roles.

-Understanding how to optimise psychometric tests can help you find employees with specific traits that are best suited to the position you're trying to fill, Paul Forti, from US-based PCM Management Consultants, said in a recent interview.
-He listed the following points as essential for HR to keep in mind to ensure the effective use of psychometric tests:
+Understanding how to optimise psychometric tests can help you find employees with specific traits that are best suited to the position you're trying to fill, Paul Forti, from PCM Management Consultants, says.
+He lists the following points as essential for HR to keep in mind to ensure the effective use of psychometric tests: